WebKit/Documentation/docs/Deep Dive/GitHub/PullRequests.md

 ## Reviewing

 Commits generally require the approval of a [reviewer](https://webkit.org/team/#reviewers), although there are narrow exceptions for test expectation gardening and build fixes.
 Reviewers will approve pull requests through the GitHub UI by marking pull requests as "Approved."
-Note that approval from someone who is not a reviewer will not be recognized by [Merge-Queue](/Getting Started/ContributingCode#merge-queue).
+Note that approval from someone who is not a reviewer will not be recognized by the [Merge-Queues](/Getting Started/ContributingCode#merge-queues).

 ## Landing

-Only repository administers have direct commit access, and this is reserved for repairing infrastructure issues.
-Pull requests should be landed through [Merge-Queue](/Getting Started/ContributingCode#merge-queue), which is achieved by applying [`merge-queue`](https://github.com/WebKit/WebKit/labels?q=merge-queue) or [`unsafe-merge-queue`](https://github.com/WebKit/WebKit/labels?q=unfsafe-merge-queue) label to your pull request.
+Only repository administrators have direct commit access, and this is reserved for repairing infrastructure issues.
+Pull requests should be landed through the [Merge-Queues](/Getting Started/ContributingCode#merge-queues), which is achieved by applying [`safe-merge-queue`](https://github.com/WebKit/WebKit/labels?q=safe-merge-queue), [`merge-queue`](https://github.com/WebKit/WebKit/labels?q=merge-queue), or [`unsafe-merge-queue`](https://github.com/WebKit/WebKit/labels?q=unfsafe-merge-queue) label to your pull request.

-[Merge-Queue](/Getting Started/ContributingCode#merge-queue) will check to make sure a change is reviewed by adding the name of all [reviewers](https://webkit.org/team/#reviewers) who have approved a pull request to the commit message.
-[Merge-Queue](/Getting Started/ContributingCode#merge-queue) will then check the commit message for `Reviewed by`.
+Each queue makes sure a change is reviewed by adding the name of all [reviewers](https://webkit.org/team/#reviewers) who have approved a pull request to the commit message.
+It will then check the commit message for `Reviewed by`.

-Note that [Merge-Queue](/Getting Started/ContributingCode#merge-queue) will reject pull requests that are labeled by contributors who are not [committers](https://webkit.org/team/#committers).
+Note that the Merge-Queues will reject pull requests labeled by contributors who are not [committers](https://webkit.org/team/#committers).